-The FIFA World Cup is one of the most anticipated and regarded international soccer tournaments, where players represent their countries to win the World Cup.
-The tournament is held every four years since 1930, meaning there have been 21 editions of the FIFA World Cup.
-In 90 years, we have seen plenty of FIFA World Cup betting odds and we plan to take full advantage of the huge array of games and options available.
+The event has been held every four years since 1930, meaning there have been 22 editions of the FIFA World Cup.
+In 90 years, we have seen plenty of FIFA World Cup betting odds, and we plan to take full advantage of the huge array of games and options available.

 Viewership for the FIFA World Cup is exponential.
 It is the most viewed and prestigious sporting event and even overshadows the Olympics and the Super Bowl.